JuergenGutsch/blog/_source/_posts/2020-08-20-health-checks.md

 Usually a health check result has at least one tag to group them by topic or whatever.
 The message should be meaningful to easily identify the actual problem.

-Those lines are not really useful, but show how the health check are working.
-If we run the app again and call the endpoint we would see a Unhealthy state, because it always shows the lowest state, which is Unhealthy.
+Those lines are not really useful, but they show how the health check are working.
+If we run the app again and call the endpoint, we would see a Unhealthy state, because it always shows the lowest state, which is Unhealthy.
 Feel free to play around with the different `HealthCheckResult`

 Now let's demonstrate an more useful health check.
 This one pings a needed resource in the internet and checks the availability: